-A clean work place is a safe work place.
-This refers to the neatness and good order of the construction site.
-Maintaining good housekeeping contributes to the efficiency of the worker and is important in preventing accidents.

-Position building materials and supplies in carefully laid out piles to allow adequate aisles and walkways.
-Clean up all rubbish and scrap materials on a daily basis.
+- A clean work place is a safe work place.
+This refers to the neatness and good order of the construction site. - Maintaining good housekeeping is important in preventing accidents. - Position building materials and supplies in carefully laid out stacks to allow adequate aisles and walkways. - Clean up all rubbish and scrap materials on a daily basis.
 Do not permit blocks of wood, nails, bolts, empty cans, pipe, wire or other materials to accumulate on the work site.
-They interfere with work and can constitute a hazard.
-Keep tools and equipment that are not being used in chests, panels or tool boxes.
-This protects the tools and the workers.
-Never leave a work site unguarded unless all tools and materials have been properly secured.
+They interfere with work and can constitute a hazard. - Do not work over rubble.
+Make sure your work space if cleaned up before you start. - Keep tools and equipment that are not being used in chests, panels or tool boxes.
+This protects the tools and volunteers. - Never leave a work site unguarded unless all tools and materials have been properly secured.